open-sauced/maintainer-intro-course/maintaining-code-quality.md

 ## Project Documentation Maintainance

 Documentation is an essential part of maintaining an open source project.
 It helps contributors understand the project and makes it easier for them to contribute.
-It is important to keep the documentation up to date and ensure that it reflects the project's current state.
+So, it is important to keep the documentation up to date and ensure it reflects the project's current state.

 Regularly reviewing your project's documentation is recommended to ensure it is up-to-date and accurate.
 You can set a schedule for once a month to review your project's documentation manually.
 As you review the documentation, look for ways to improve it and make it easier for contributors to understand the project.
 Think about times when a new contributor struggled to understand the project and update the documentation to make it easier for them to understand.